BS in Nutrition and Dietetics Coordinated Program (CP)

-The Coordinated program in nutrition and dietetics is a 4 year program with a nutrition therapy emphasis.
+The Nutrition and Dietetics Coordinated Program (CP) is a four-year program with an Interprofessional Education (IPE) emphasis.
 It combines three years of didactic education and a minimum of 1200 hours of supervised practice in the field of dietetics.
-Upon successful completion of the CP, students are awarded a BS CP in Nutrition and Dietetics.
-They will also be able to take the colloquium exam and become licensed dietitians in Lebanon.
-Students are first admitted to the BS in nutrition program, and can then apply for the CP in their senior year after undergoing a selection process.
+Upon successful completion of the CP program requirements, students are awarded a BS in CP.
+They will also be able to sit for the colloquium exam at the ministry of Public Health and become licensed dietitians in Lebanon.

-The proposed educational framework has a planned curriculum that supports the learning activities to attain all the foundation knowledge and competencies set by the Accreditation Council for Education in Nutrition and Dietetics (ACEND: 120 South Riverside Plaza, Suite 2000, Chicago, IL 60696-6995, 312-899-0040; http://www.eatright.org/ACEND/) of the Academy of Nutrition and Dietetics.
-The Coordinated Program will aim to seek full accreditation by ACEND.
+The proposed educational framework has a planned curriculum that supports the learning activities to attain all the foundation Knowledge requirements and Competencies for Registered Dietitian Nutritionists (KRDNs & CRDNs) set by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®) of the Academy of Nutrition and Dietetics (AND).

-Students must complete a total number of 121 credits.
-These are broken down to 66 credits of LAC requirements and 60 credits of major and other requirements.
+- Students must complete a total number of 121 credits.
+These are broken down to 69 credits of major requirements, 34 credits of LAC requirements and 18/24 credits of school requirements.

 |NUT201||Fundamentals of Human Nutrition||3|